icemiliang/lscm/README.md

 ![alt text](data/human.jpg?raw=true "Least squares conformal mapping")

+Note: There were a few questions about texture mapping using LSCM.
+I honestly don't have experience with texture mapping, but I think Lévy's paper (referenced below) provides a pretty clear (automatic) pipeline to do that:
+1. Segment the mesh into smaller pieces
+2. Map every piece onto the same uv plane (by giving each piece different fixed uv points)
+3. Arranage the meshes on the plane to avoid overlap and make them fit into a rectangular as tight as possible
+4. Apply texture on the uv plane
+5. Use the correspondence between the 2D and 3D positions of each vertex to apply the texture to the original mesh

+This pipeline should work on either meshes with boundaries or water-tight meshes.
+I am not sure about non-genus zero meshes.

 ## Build

 [![Build status](https://ci.appveyor.com/api/projects/status/mxjqk9rqgiaec40d?svg=true)](https://ci.appveyor.com/project/icemiliang/lscm)

 In the root directory, run:
 ```
+$ rm -r build
+$ mkdir build
+$ cd build
+$ cmake ..
-$ make clean && make
+$ make
 ```

-The program has been tested on Ubuntu 16.04 with g++ 5.5.0.
-It requires Eigen 3 for solving linear systems, which was included, but if you want to use you own Eigen library, update the path in [config.mk](config.mk).
+The program has been tested on Ubuntu 16.04 with g++ 5.4.0.
+It requires Eigen 3 for solving linear systems, which was included, but if you want to use you own Eigen library, please modify [CMakeLists.txt](CMakeLists.txt).

 ## Usage
 ```
-./lscm input.obj output.obj [output.ply]
+./main ../data/human.obj output.obj
 ```
-The last argument is an additional output in the ply format.
-MeshLab cannot load vertex normal from obj but can from ply, at least on my computer (Ubuntu 16.04 + MeshLab v1.3.2_64bit).
-You can ask for a ply output if needed.

-LSCM requires two fixed vertices.
-Search in human.obj for "fix" and you will find two such fixed vertices having an additional trait "fix" after xyz coordinates.
+LSCM requires at least two fixed vertices.
+Search in human.obj for "fix" and you will find two such fixed vertices having an additional trait "fix u v" after the xyz coordinates.
 In human.obj, these two vertices are somewhere at the two eyes.
-These two vertices will be mapped to hard-coded positions -- (0,0) and (0,0.8).
+These two vertices will be mapped to (u,v).
 You can specify your own fixed vertices in the same way.
-Check out [LSCM::parameterize](src/lscm.cpp) to change the cooresponding uv coordinates.

 ## References
 Gu, Xianfeng David.
 Computational conformal geometry.
 Edited by Shing-Tung Yau.
 Somerville, Mass, USA: International Press, 2008.